-The contractor will prepare and implement an Erosion and Sedimentation Control (ESC) Plan to minimize the potential for erosion and sedimentation from the construction site.
-The ESC Plan should be developed based on the guidance provided in the Erosion and Sediment Control

-Guideline for Urban Construction (GGHCA 2006).
+It is recommended that the contractor prepare and implement an Erosion and Sedimentation Control (ESC) Plan to minimize the potential for erosion and sedimentation from the construction site.
+The ESC Plan should be developed based on the guidance provided in the Erosion and Sediment Control Guideline for Urban Construction (GGHCA 2006).
 Basic elements of the plan should include consideration of: